top of page

 In Love

-1. Session Start: Sessions begin once both partners have arrived, unless it's an individual counseling session
+1. Session Start: Couples Counseling Sessions begin once both partners have arrived, unless it's an individual counseling session

 3. Use "I" Statements: Clients should use "I" statements and avoid blaming, fault-finding, excuses, or justifying their contributions to incidents.